readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ### Residual Sum of Squares exploration

-We performed some statistics (Residual Sum of Squares) where we took the error function used in linear regression instead of doing the integral and the difference between the two integrals, we managed to see a magnification in the spikes ñ spikes that we didnít know existed from before.
+We performed some statistics (Residual Sum of Squares) where we took the error function used in linear regression instead of doing the integral and the difference between the two integrals, we managed to see a magnification in the spikes ‚Äì spikes that we didn‚Äôt know existed from before.
 We made a significant finding on day 1 of the hackfest.

 ![operations2](images/operations2.png)

 The final spike in the locking section is so thin that it does not trigger the alarm.
-Whether it was important or not, was something that the current system didnít notify about as it looked upon it as green at all times.
-It turned out that we managed to identify a new class which we called ìover strokeî.
+Whether it was important or not, was something that the current system didn‚Äôt notify about as it looked upon it as green at all times.
+It turned out that we managed to identify a new class which we called ‚Äúover stroke‚Äù.
 This is a mechanical failure inside the point machine and not the switch (tongue) itself.
 This is a finding that the current system is unable to detect because it only measures voltages/amps.

 If we focus on the locking stage of the specific switch that recently failed with the actual data, we can clearly see that the condition has deteriorated over time.